How to Vote in the General Election by Nov. 5, 2024

 fargodome.jpg

 Here are the steps to voting by mail, which is convenient and secure.
-You can vote from the comfort of your own home while taking time to research each candidate.
+You can vote from the comfort of your own home starting on Sept.
+26, 2024, while taking time to research each candidate.

 1/ Send an absentee application to your county auditor.

-If you didn’t fill out an absentee application this spring, or if you are not sure if you checked the “All Statewide Elections” box, print the absentee application form or call 701-241-5600 if you’re in Cass County to have the form sent to you.
+If you didn’t fill out an absentee application earlier this year, or if you are not sure if you checked the “All Statewide Elections” box, print the absentee application form or call 701-241-5600 if you’re in Cass County to have the form sent to you.

 Complete and sign your application form, then send it to your county auditor.
 In Cass County, mail it to P.O.
-Box 2806, Fargo, ND 58108, or email it to election@casscountynd.gov.
+Box 2806, Fargo, ND 58108.

 2/ Fill Out Your Ballot.